Our overview covers key aspects of hospitality, such as market size, main sectors, and major trends influencing the industry.

 Travelers' opinions on sustainability options

-Here are some insights from Booking.com's report on sustainable travel in 2024 that demonstrate the growing demand for sustainable travel options.
+Here are some insights from Booking.com's report on sustainable travel that demonstrate the growing demand for sustainable travel options.

 - 75 percent of global travelers say that they want to travel more sustainably over the next 12 months.